xrdocs/virtual-routing/_tutorials/2022-08-23-xrd-with-docker-control-plane-and-vrouter.md

 ```

 We can use either `launch-xrd` or the native docker command as shown above to boot the XRd container.
 Note the `--env` option passed to the native docker command - this is where we specify the XRd specific environment variables.
 These environment variables have been discussed in detail in Part-4 of the XRd tutorial series here: [User Interface and knobs for XRd]({{base_path}}/tutorials/2022-08-25-user-interface-and-knobs-for-xrd).
-In the above `--dry-run` output, the only XRd environment variable being passed in is `XR_MGMT_INTERFACES`.
+In the above `--dry-run` output, the only XRd environment variable being passed in is `XR_MGMT_INTERFACES` which connects the `eth0` interface passed by the docker daemon to the container into XRd.
 {: .notice--info}